Roman architecture relies heavily on the use of concrete and the arch to create unique interior spaces and architectural

 Most Roman temples derived from Etruscan prototypes.
-Like Etruscan temples, Roman temples are frontal with stairs leading up to a podium and a deep portico filled with columns.
-They are also usually rectilinear, and the interiors consist of at least one cella, which contained a cult statue.
+Like Etruscan temples, Roman temples are frontal with stairs that lead up to a podium, and a deep portico filled with columns.
+They are also usually rectilinear, and the interiors consist of at least one cella that contained a cult statue.